Local UU Ministers Support Reproductive Justice

 Emerson UU Church Trusts and Respects Women

-Emerson is one of four churches in Houston, TX that voted in 2018 to become a Reproductive Freedom Congregation.
+Emerson is one of four churches in Houston, TX that voted to become a Reproductive Freedom Congregation.

 • We trust and respect women.